 Q&A for participants

 |Ability to mute all participants||By default can be changed||By default cannot be changed||By default can be changed|

 |Ability to turn off participants camera||By default can be changed||By default cannot be changed||By default can be changed|

 |Place attendees in waiting room||Yes||Event only visible once made live.||Yes|

 Teams is the University’s preferred application for video conferencing and as such all of our training resources have been concentrated on that.
-All training for Microsoft Teams is held within Teams itself.
-Staff have access to the ‘Training’ Team and should be able to see it in your desktop application.
-If you cannot see it then you can find it here.
+Training for the University can be found at the Digital Skills & Training Sharepoint site

 If you need help using Zoom then they have excellent resources on their website.